nuxeo/nuxeo-js-client/README.md

 See [document.js](test/document.js) for more samples.

-#### Available methods
+#### Available Methods

-Assuming you have created a `Document` object on the Root document
+Assuming you have created a `Document` object on the Root document,

     var document = client.document('/');

-You can have access to the following methods
+you can have access to the following methods.

 **document.fetch(callback)**

-Fetch (execute a GET request) the referenced document.
+Fetches (executes a GET request on) the referenced document.

 **document.create(doc, callback)**

-Create the `doc` document (execute a POST request) in the referenced document.
+Creates the `doc` document (executees a POST request) in the referenced document.

 **document.update(data, callback)**

-Update (execute a PUT request) the referenced document with the given `data`.
+Updates (executes a PUT request on) the referenced document with the given `data`.

 **document.delete(callback)**

-Delete (execute a DELETE request) the referenced document.
+Deletes (executes a DELETE request on) the referenced document.

 **document.set(properties)**

-Set properties (locally) on the document.
+Sets properties (locally) on the document.
 The updated properties are marked as dirty, and can be retrieved through the `document.dirtyProperties` object.
 `properties` must be a JavaScript object: `{ 'dc:title': 'My Title', ... }`.
 This method does not make any API call.

 **document.save(callback)**

-Update (execute a PUT request) the referenced document with only its dirty properties.
+Updates (executes a PUT request on) the referenced document with only its dirty properties.
 To be called after setting properties with `document.set()`.

 **document.children(callback)**

-Retrieve the children of the referenced document.
+Retrieves the children of the referenced document.

 # Development